 You write content, and the software sets out to improve it.
 For example, if you make a spelling mistake, it flags it up with a red line under the word, and the same for style, flow, grammar, and engagement, and punctuation mistakes.

 However, there are many more features that we’ll get to soon, but to summarise:

 Pro Writing Aid is like having an English teacher sitting on your shoulder, or should I say, that’s the software’s selling point.

 Pro Writing Aid Main Features

-Pro Writing Aid comes with artificial intelligence, numerous features, and twenty writing reports.
+Pro Writing Aid has artificial intelligence (AI-powered) grammar checker, numerous features, and 20 writing reports per month.

 It can get a little overwhelming with all the reports, settings, and features, so let’s dig a bit deeper and look at what they are and how they can help you.

 Let’s start with the main features:

 Artificial Intelligence (AI) will ensure that you make fewer mistakes.
 It’s a group of technologies working together to create a machine (software) that can act like a human and spot grammar mistakes.